-Launching in Spring 2021 is a new permanent exhibit in the Brown County Historical Society’s museum, Becoming Brown County.
-The exhibit will tell the story of the early history and formation of Brown County during the periods of prehistory, early human habitation, and European settlement.
+Open now is a new permanent exhibit in the Brown County Historical Society’s museum, Becoming Brown County: The Land and its People.
+The exhibit tells the story of the early history and formation of Brown County during the periods of prehistory, early human habitation, and European settlement.

 150 Years of the New Ulm Fire Department, 1870-2020

 For 150 years, the New Ulm Fire Department has served the city of New Ulm and surrounding area.
 The department formed in 1870 after a serious fire showed the people of New Ulm needed organized fire fighters to protect the city.
 In the early days of the department, then called the New Ulm Fire Company, the firefighters were only called to fight fires.
 The fire company reorganized in 1887, becoming the New Ulm Fire Department.
 Since then the department has professionalized, though is still voluntary, and provides a variety of other services in addition to fighting fires.

 The 150 Years of the New Ulm Fire Department exhibit outlines the history of the New Ulm Fire Department from its origins and early equipment, such as the “Mankiller” hand pump and early buckets, to its present status as a provider of fire protection, prevention, and rescue services.

 This exhibit will be on display through 2021 on the second floor of the Brown County Historical Society’s museum.

 Art and Artists of Brown County: The Gag Family

 Never Shall I Forget – Brown County and the U.S.-Dakota War

 Our award-winning exhibit, Never Shall I Forget summarizes the events that occurred in Brown County in August, 1862, that shaped Brown County’s history.
 The exhibit explores the historic and modern remembrances and reflections of this important event in Minnesota’s history.